Axon's TASER 7 Conducted Energy Device Approved for Deployment Across UK Police Forces

 You may learn about our Environmental, Social, and Governance (ESG) and Corporate Social Responsibility (CSR) efforts by reading our ESG disclosure at investor.axon.com.

 We work hard for those who put themselves in harm's way for all of us.
-To date, more than 237,000 lives and countless dollars have been saved with the Axon network of devices, apps and people.
+More than 237,000 lives and countless dollars have been saved with the Axon network of devices, apps and people.
 Learn more at www.axon.com or by calling (800) 978-2737.
-Axon is a global company with headquarters in Scottsdale, Ariz. and global software engineering hub in Seattle, Wash., as well as additional offices in Australia, Canada, Finland, Vietnam, the UK and the Netherlands.
+Axon is a global company with headquarters in Scottsdale, Ariz., and a global software engineering hub in Seattle, Wash., as well as additional offices in Australia, Canada, Finland, Vietnam, the UK and the Netherlands.

 Facebook is a trademark of Facebook, Inc., Twitter is a trademark of Twitter, Inc. Axon, Axon Evidence, Axon Body, TASER 7 and the Delta Logo are trademarks of Axon Enterprise, Inc., some of which are registered in the United Kingdom, the United States, and other countries.
 For more information, visit https://www.axon.com/legal.
 All rights reserved.